bitlogik/uniblow/README.md

 ### OpenPGP device

-Works with an OpenPGP v2/v3 device that accepts User Interaction confirmation (button) and ECP 256K1 key pairs.
+Works with an OpenPGP v2/v3 device that accepts ECP 256K1 key pairs.

 This device type is very secure, because the signature is performed in the OpenPGP physical device, outside of the computer.
 Most of these devices are built with a secure element chip.
 The private key never escapes the hardware device boundary.
 Note that the drawback is that there is no easy backup of the keys, so one have to take care of not forgetting the PIN or losing the device.
+Still, you can upload your own keyin this device, but this importation feature is not supported by Uniblow.

 For the best experience, the OpenPGP device should be in its default reset state before using it with uniblow.
 Uniblow asks the user to choose the admin PIN